 20. Ice Skate at Maggie Daley Park

 In the winter, Maggie Daley Park turns into a giant ice skating loop.
 Admission is free, and you can grab hot chocolate and rent skates.
 “I don’t know any other public park that has as amazing of a skating rink,” said Fong.
 Don’t just consider it as a seasonal hit, though.
 If you find yourself there during the summer, you can rock climb, play mini golf, roller blade or just enjoy the view.
+Plus, the whole family will love that reflective selfie.

 21. Grab Food and Photos at Chicago’s Fancy Restaurants